scotato/goldilocks.design/content/blog/the-anatomy-of-a-visual-web-interface/index.md

 ## JavaScript

 Ok, this analogy is kind of falling apart but basically we're going to use it to take our app from static to dynamic.
 Love it or hate it, JS is the language of the web and it has become a monster.
+Have you been using [es6](http://es6-features.org)?
+It's great.

 JavaScript has had the [most contributions on GitHub over the last 4 years](https://octoverse.github.com/projects#languages), that's impressive.
 Not only that, TypeScript has recently jumped to the the seventh most popular language on GitHub and it's basically just fancy JavaScript.